HenryDayHall/CORSIKA8/README.md

 decision of the user must be performed at compile time.
 At run time only specific model parameters can still be changed.

-CORSIKA 8 is released under the GPLv3 license.
-This does not exclude that specific CORSIKA 8 versions can be released for specific purposes under different licensing.
+CORSIKA 8 is by default released under the GPLv3 license.
 See [license file](https://gitlab.ikp.kit.edu/AirShowerPhysics/corsika/blob/master/LICENSE) which is part of every release and the source code.